dnguyen800/spotify-playlist-sensor/README.md

 8. Locate the sensor in the Home Assistant UI, view more info and confirm your playlists are loaded.
 9. (Optional) Setup the [Spotify-Playlist-Card](https://raw.githubusercontent.com/dnguyen800/Spotify-Playlist/master/spotify-playlist-card.js) to make use of this sensor.

+## FAQ
+- How often does the sensor refresh?
+I set it to two minutes.
+You can change the SCAN_INTERVAL in the .py file to whatever you like.

+- After I finish authorizing in the Home Assistant UI,

 ## Support
 I am studying Python as a hobby and this is my first public project.
 I hope you find it useful!

 ## Credits
   - [Spotify media player Home Assistant component](https://www.home-assistant.io/components/media_player.spotify/) - I re-used the token authorization code.
+  - [Feed Parser component](https://github.com/custom-components/sensor.feedparser) - Used as a starting point to write the playlist sensor.
+Thanks!